-Where a hearing takes place in person, consideration should be given to the venue for the hearing.
+Consideration should be given to the venue for the hearing.
 There should be adequate rooms for the parties and arrangements to ensure that the hearing is conducted with discretion and that confidentiality is maintained.
 A venue away from the School site may be appropriate in certain circumstances.